 The Program Velocity report offers a combined analysis of the entire team of teams’ velocity across one or more sprints within the same PI.
-Program managers, portfolio managers, RTEs, and even Scrum Masters can dig into this valuable report to get a high level view of predictability:
+Program Managers, Portfolio Managers, RTEs, and even Scrum Masters can dig into this valuable report to get a high-level view of predictability:

 - Or, does the evidence reveal problems with planning at a higher level?

-Monitoring velocity across teams and over time allows stakeholders to plan ahead with confidence, knowing what all the representative teams have historically been able to take on.
+Monitoring velocity across teams and over time allows stakeholders to plan with confidence, knowing what all the representative teams have historically been able to take on.
 While the concept of a velocity report certainly isn’t new, standard Jira only offers it at the team or project level.
 This report adds a dimension that effectively connects teams to the program.

 - Is anyone going to be out of the office or otherwise unable to carry their normal share of that workload?

 All the teams working on a sprint or program together don’t need to be allocated equally.
-Ideally, they will be allocated work in line with historical performance so that the overall PI workload can be reliably completed.
+Ideally, they work will be allocated in line with historical performance so that the overall PI workload can be reliably completed.
 Of course, if certain teams don’t seem to be “pulling their weight” over the long run, coaching and implementation of stretch goals can be handled at the team level so that overall productivity improvements are possible.

 Estimation Trend (Program Planning Accuracy)